Lodovico Pavoni: Process and beatification

-The beatification process commenced in an informative process that opened in Brescia on 11 February 1908 and concluded its business on 7 October 1912; a team of theologians collated his writings and declared them to be in line with the faith on 12 April 1916.
+The beatification process commenced in an informative process that opened in Brescia on 11 February 1908 and concluded its business on 7 October 1912.
+A team of theologians collated his writings and declared them to be in line with the Catholic faith on 12 April 1916.

 The formal introduction for the cause came on 12 March 1919 after Pope Benedict XV made Pavoni known as a Servant of God: the first official stage in the process.

-The informative process received the validation of the Congregation of Rites at the conclusion of a second process on two occasions on 23 June 1926 and 21 April 1942 while passing it to several committees for further assessment.
+The informative process received the validation of the Congregation of Rites at the conclusion of a second process on two occasions on 23 June 1926 and 24 April 1942 while passing it to several committees for further assessment.

 Pope Pius XII declared that Pavoni had lived a model Christian life of heroic virtue and declared him to be Venerable on 5 June 1947.
 The promulgated decree cites Pavoni as being the "... other Philip Neri ... precursor of Giovanni Bosco ... perfect emulator of Saint Giuseppe Cottolengo".

 The miracle that would be investigated for his beatification was the 1909 healing of Maria Stevani who suffered from extreme typhoid fever and was vomiting and confined to her bed.
 She kept a relic of Pavoni under her pillow and was in a deep sleep on one night before being completely cured of her ailment in a case ruled as miraculous.

 This presumed miracle attributed to his intercession was investigated in Cremona from 25 June 1925 to 3 August 1926 and was ratified decades later on 26 January 2001.
 The medical board voiced their assent to the miracle on 7 June 2001 while consulting theologians did so as well on 26 October 2001.
 The Congregation for the Causes of Saints also approved the healing on 4 December 2001.

 Pope John Paul II approved the healing to be a credible miracle on 20 December 2001 and beatified Pavoni on 14 April 2002.